paulmrest/cookie-stand/README.md

-# cookie-stand
+# CF - 201 - Salmon Cookies

-CF - 201 - Salmon Cookies
+A site that calculates hourly sales data for the newest treat sweeping the world: salmon cookies!